openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_BERT_From_Tensorflow.md

 Pretrained models are not suitable for batch reshaping out-of-the-box because of multiple hardcoded shapes in the model.

-# Converting Reshape-able TensorFlow BERT Model to IR
+# Converting a Reshape-able TensorFlow BERT Model to IR

-Follow these steps to make pretrained TensorFlow BERT model reshape-able over batch dimension:
+Follow these steps to make a pretrained TensorFlow BERT model reshape-able over batch dimension:
-1. Download pretrained BERT model you want to use from the <a href="#supported_models">Supported Models list</a>
+1. Download a pretrained BERT model you want to use from the <a href="#supported_models">Supported Models list</a>
 2. Clone google-research/bert git repository:
 ```sh
 https://github.com/google-research/bert.git